AlexAndrasi-git/guild-wars-2-info-provider/README.md

 Python 3.x
 requests library (Install via pip install requests)

-Usage
-To start fetching the data, simply run the script: python fetch_gw2_data.py
+Usage: To get the current meta team compositions, you can trigger it manually via the workflow_dispatch event, but by default, GitHub Actions runs this script automatically.